Hungarian–Romanian War: Postwar Hungary

-Aster Revolution, liberal republic, and the self-disarmament of Hungary
+Aster Revolution, liberal republic and self-disarmament of Hungary

-In 1918, Austria-Hungary politically collapsed and disintegrated as a result of its defeat on the Italian Front.
-During the war, the liberal Hungarian aristocrat Count Mihály Károlyi had led a small but very active pacifist antiwar maverick fraction in the Hungarian Parliament.
+In 1918, Austria-Hungary collapsed politically and disintegrated as a result of its defeat on the Italian Front.
+During the war, the liberal Hungarian aristocrat Count Mihály Károlyi had led a small but very active pacifist antiwar maverick faction in the Hungarian Parliament.
 He had even organised covert contacts with British and French diplomats in Switzerland during the war.
 On 31 October 1918, the Aster Revolution in Budapest brought to power Károlyi, a supporter of the Allies.
 The Hungarian Royal Honvéd army still consisted of 1,400,000 soldiers, who had been recruited from the territory of Kingdom of Hungary when Mihály Károlyi was announced as Hungarian prime minister.
 Károlyi yielded to US President Woodrow Wilson's demand for pacifism by ordering the disarmament of the Hungarian Army, which happened under the direction of War Minister Béla Linder on 2 November 1918.
-The unilateral disarmament of its army made Hungary remain without a national defense while it was particularly vulnerable.
+The unilateral disarmament of its army made Hungary remain without national defence.
+Thus it became particularly vulnerable.
 Oszkár Jászi, the new Minister for National Minorities of Hungary, offered referendums on the disputed borders for minorities (such as the Romanians in Transylvania), but the political leaders of those minorities refused the very idea of referendums regarding disputed territories at the Paris Peace Conference.

 International reactions after Hungarian unilateral disarmament

 Six days later, on 5 November 1918, the Serbian Army, with the help of the French Army, crossed the southern border of the Kingdom of Hungary.
 On 8 November, the Czechoslovak Army crossed the northern border, and on 13 November, the Romanian Army crossed the eastern border.
-That day, Károlyi signed an armistice with the Allies in Belgrade that limited the size of the Hungarian Army to six infantry and two cavalry divisions.
+That day, Károlyi signed an armistice with the Allies in Belgrade, which limited the size of the Hungarian Army to six infantry and two cavalry divisions.
 Demarcation lines defining the territory to remain under Hungarian control were made.